Tuition & Assistance

 We understand that an investment in a quality education can be a sacrifice for many families.
 Each year our Administration and School Board consider many factors when setting the tuition, including budget, curricular goals and impact on families.
 St. Luke strives to keep tuition reasonable for families while enabling the school to provide the best education possible for our students.

-St. Luke School utilizes Smart Tuition for the collection of all tuition payments.
-Automatic payments will be made by EFT withdrawal or credit card payment and are administered by Smart Tuition.
+St. Luke School utilizes Blackbaud Tuition Management for the collection of all tuition payments.
+Automatic payments will be made by EFT withdrawal or credit card payment and are administered by Blackbaud.
 Payment arrangements must be finalized prior to July 1st to enroll in the new school year.
 A variety of payment plans are available for our families to choose from.

 The actual tuition assistance amount awarded to a family is based upon a number of factors, primarily the information provided on the assistance application, but also the amount of tuition assistance available in the school budget.
 The amount of assistance awarded is unique to each family.
 Financial awards are effective for one school year and must be resubmitted on an annual basis.
 All existing financial commitments must be met in order to qualify for assistance for the following school year.